 Overview

 Biathlon is a sport that combines cross-country skiing and rifle shooting, testing both endurance and precision.
-Para biathlon was first introduced for athletes with physical disabilities at the 1988 Innsbruck Paralympic Games, while competition for athletes with visual disabilities followed in 1992.
+Para biathlon first was introduced for athletes with physical disabilities at the 1988 Innsbruck Paralympic Games, while competition for athletes with visual disabilities followed in 1992.

 Para biathlon events range in distance and athletes ski three or five loops in free technique depending on the length of the race.
 After each lap skied, athletes stop for a shooting stage during which they must hit five targets.
 For each missed target, athletes are assessed a one-minute time penalty or must ski a penalty lap after leaving the shooting range.
 The athlete who completes the competition in the fastest overall time is deemed the winner.